TUDelftNAS/Delftvisor/design/design.md

-This document should summarize the design decisions taken when building the Hypervisor.
+This document should summarize the design decisions taken when building the Openflow Hypervisor.
+The original goal was to design a Hypervisor that would expose Openflow 1.3 to it's tenants while the network below could consist of Openflow 1.0 and Openflow 1.3 switches.

 # Isolation requirements
-This section list some the concepts of what needs to be isolated.
+The Hypervisor needs to prevent tenants from interfering with each other.
+This section list the requirements of what needs to be isolated and how to do it.

+## Openflow 1.0/1.3 hybrid networks
+Every virtual switch in the settings has an option to expose Openflow 1.0 or 1.3 to the controller.
+If the versions overlap between the physical switch and virtual switch use the isolation mechanisms described above.
+If Openflow 1.3 is to be simulated on Openflow 1.0 find a nearby Openflow 1.3 switch and forward the packets for processing there.
+If Openflow 1.0 is to be simulated on Openflow 1.3 reserve 1 flow table instead of a set of flow tables.

 ## Switch features isolation
 Each slice wants to be able to use multiple flow tables, group tables, meter tables and queue's.